-In order to promote broad application of CORE funding, individual equipment types have been grouped into funding categories, and no one category may receive more than 20 percent of total CORE voucher funding within the first six months after program launch (i.e., the date the Project Administrator begins accepting voucher requests).
+In order to promote broad application of CORE funding, individual equipment types have been grouped into funding categories.
+Funding categories will be funded equally with available funding.
+And no one category may receive more than 20 percent \$XX.XX Funding categories allocations will be reserved for the first six months after the annual program launch (i.e., the date the Project Administrator begins accepting voucher requests). of total CORE voucher funding within the first six months after the annual program launch (i.e., the date the Project Administrator begins accepting voucher requests).
 For the purposes of this funding cap, nine funding categories have been identified and are listed below.
 CARB will continue to evaluate needs in the funding categories after the first six months and may continue limits, if warranted.
 Once the funding for a particular category has reached its cap, new voucher requests for that equipment type (including conversions of that equipment type) will be placed on a contingency list until the cap is lifted.
 If funding caps for equipment categories are lifted, projects deployed in DACs and/or operated by a small business will be prioritized to receive funding.
 However, there is no guarantee that funding will be available for the voucher requests on the contingency list.
 While contingency lists will be managed by the Project Administrator, CARB reserves the right to set additional criteria, modify, or eliminate any contingency lists.
 For example, if funding is available to fund only portions of a contingency list, prioritization for projects deployed in DACs and/or operated by small businesses will be implemented.
 Any changes to a contingency list would be made in consultation with the Project Administrator.